nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   </box>

-3. Refer to [Feature](#features) for a detailed explanation of each command and its format.
+3. Refer to [Features](#features) for a detailed explanation of each command and its format.

 --------------------------------------------------------------------------------------------------------------------